Please refrain from bringing snacks, tastings and cold lunch items containing nuts.

 Please call the Principal if you have any questions about the Montessori curriculum and philosophy or school policies.

-Every teacher and parent has undoubtedly noticed the effect of holidays on children.
+Teachers and caregivers have undoubtedly noticed the effect of holidays on children.
 This is especially true during our longest holiday season, which begins the end of October and can last into January.
 The children often show increased signs excitement and distractibility during these months that can affect their learning during the school day.
 Although holidays can be fun and exciting for children and families, and cultural holiday celebrations and parties are great family traditions outside of school, it is important for us to help students keep perspective and focus on the expectations for them at school during these times.

 We make all efforts to keep a consistent routine for the students at Maryland Avenue Montessori School throughout the school year to support their focus and learning.
 We do not ignore the cultural holidays at school, but we have the students focus on the historical aspects of each cultural celebration, learning about the diversity of celebration in our community.